Multi-channel Resource Allocation for Smooth Streaming: Non-convexity and Bandits: Introduction

 Dutta et al. \cite{DuttaSACKK2012} and Bhatia et al. \cite{BhatiaLNS2014} studied resource allocation to mitigate pause by utilizing the media player buffers.
 Dutta et al. greedily maximized a surrogate, the minimum expected `playout lead' at each scheduling epoch.
 Hou et al. \cite{HouP2015} showed that in a single channel, underloaded network, it is possible to take the frequencies of pause to zero and also characterized their diffusion limits.
 Xu et al. \cite{XuAltman} analyzed buffer starvation statistics under different service and frame consumption statistics.
 Singh et al. \cite{SinghK2015} formulated the problem of minimizing frequency of pause as a Markov decision process and derived a threshold policy.
 This was further extended to obtain a decentralized policy for a distributed network \cite{SinghK2019}.

-In spirit, our work shares most similarity with \cite{HouP2015,SinghK2015,SinghK2019}, which also aim to directly address the issue of buffering pause using a queuing model for the media player buffer.
+In spirit, our work shares most similarity with \cite{HouP2015,SinghK2015,SinghK2019}, which aim to directly address the issue of buffering pause in a single-channel network using a queuing model for the media player buffer.
 However, there are many differences between those and the current work, some of which are discussed next. \begin{itemize} \item The modern cellular networks use OFDMA and are often overloaded either due to high user density and shadowing in urban areas or low BS density and high pathloss in rural areas.
 So, in contrast to \cite{HouP2015,SinghK2015,SinghK2019}, our model captures a (possibly) overloaded multi-channel system. \item As it is impossible to take the frequency of pause for each user to zero in an overloaded network, we aim to minimize the total user dissatisfaction.
 Each user's dissatisfaction is modeled as a non-decreasing function of their respective frequency of pause and captures user expectations, which may depend on their data plan, the type of content, and personal factors. \item The buffers at the application layer can easily store a few minutes of future content.
 However, reporting the buffer states from the application layer of the user to the the MAC layer of the BS at regular intervals is resource consuming, and is not provisioned in the current cellular implementations.
-So, in contrast to \cite{HouP2015,SinghK2015,SinghK2019}, we assume the media buffer to be sufficiently large and design allocation schemes which are either agnostic of buffer states or access buffer states infrequently (with asymptotically vanishing rate). \item From the buffer, the player consumes content as frames (I, P, B or D).
-This consumption process is not deterministic and varies with the dynamics of the scenes.
-So, in contrast to the assumption of periodic consumption processes in \cite{HouP2015,SinghK2015,SinghK2019}, we model it as a stationary and ergodic stochastic process. \end{itemize}
+So, in contrast to \cite{HouP2015,SinghK2015,SinghK2019}, we assume the media buffer to be sufficiently large and design allocation schemes which are either agnostic of buffer states or access buffer states infrequently (with asymptotically vanishing rate). \item {From the buffer, the player consumes content as multimedia frames (I, P or B) and the number of frames per second (fps) depends on the content.
+For current multimedia encoding ($40$--$60$ fps), on average one multimedia frame is consumed per $1.5$--$3$ OFDMA frames, and the multimedia and OFDMA frames are not in alignment.
+Moreover, the amount of data in a frame, more specifically, in P and B frames, varies with scene dynamics.
+Thus, in practice, the amount of data consumed per OFDMA frame by the player from the buffer is stochastic.
+In \cite{HouP2015,SinghK2015,SinghK2019}, periodic frame consumption by the player was assumed.
+In this work, we move closer to practice by assuming stationary and ergodic consumption processes. } \end{itemize}